 If you have our WordPress plugin installed, we will automatically try to inject the security headers into the response.

-To add the security headers automatically you need to navigate to app or Patchstack plugin in your WordPress dashboard.
+To automatically add the security headers, you need to navigate to the app or Patchstack plugin in your WordPress dashboard.

 How to do it via Patchstack plugin?

 - On the left side menu find Settings